 Mark has received numerous awards.
 In 2013 he received the Sam Ragan Award given by St. Andrew’s University in Laurinburg, NC for contributions to the Fine Arts of North Carolina.
 He was awarded the 2014 Voulkos Fellowship by the Archie Bray Foundation in Helena, MT for outstanding contributions to the ceramic arts.
 Twice, in both 2013 and 2014, he won Best In Show at the North Carolina Botanical Garden ‘Sculpture in the Garden’ exhibition.
 Mark was one of five finalists for the 2015 American Craft Council’s, “Balvenie Rare Craft Award,” receiving both a cash award and a trip to NYC to luncheon with Anthony Bourdain.

-Pucker Gallery on Newbury Street, Boston, MA, held a major exhibition of Mark’s work titled “At the Crossroads” in early 2015, and continues to carry a selection of Mark’s work for sale in their gallery.
+Pucker Gallery on Newbury Street, Boston, MA, held a major exhibition of Mark’s work titled “At the Crossroads” in early 2015, another exhibition in 2016, and again in 2018.
+They continue to carry a selection of Mark’s work for sale in their gallery.

-Mark is currently President of the Board of Directors at the North Carolina Pottery Center in Seagrove, NC, and has been a member of the board since 2005.
+Mark is past President of the Board of Directors at the North Carolina Pottery Center in Seagrove, NC, and has been a member of the board since 2005.

 –Louise Allison Cort, Curator for Ceramics, Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution, from her essay, “Asian Ancestors,” published in “Mark Hewitt: Potter,” catalogue to his exhibition at North Carolina State University, Visual Arts Center, October-December 1997.